bshirani/gocryptotrader/exchange/ticker/README.md

 ## Current Features for ticker

-+ This services the exchanges package by ticker functions.

-+ This package facilitates ticker generation.
++ ticker generation.
++ Gets a loaded ticker by exchange, asset type and currency pair.
 + Attaches methods to an ticker
 	- Returns a string of a value

-+ Gets a loaded ticker by exchange, asset type and currency pair.

 + This package is primarily used in conjunction with but not limited to the exchange interface system set by exchange wrapper orderbook functions in